plinder-org/plinder/README.md

 The `plinder.data` package is responsible for generating a dataset release and the `plinder.core` package makes it easy to interact with the dataset.

+Changelog:
+2024-06/v2 (Current): Version with fixed ligand annotations issues.
+2024-04/v1: Version with redundancy removed by protein pocket and ligand similarity.
+2024-04/v0: Version used to re-train DiffDock in the paper.

 ## 🏅 Gold standard benchmark sets